 What is a literature review?

-A literature review surveys all the available literature on a topic, from books, journal articles, conference proceedings, and other sources, to identify items that are relevant to the current work.
-The lit review establishes credibility by demonstrating that the authors are aware of previous work in the field.
+A literature review synthesizes important scholarship relevant to a topic, from books, journal articles, conference proceedings, and other sources.
+The "lit. review" establishes credibility by demonstrating that the authors are knowledgeable of previous research in the field.
+In a lit review, the author critically appraises the literature, draws conclusions, and shares their opinion of the relevant published literature.

 A typical literature review accomplishes many of the following:

-Many articles do not label the section as a literature review.
-Some reviews are included in the Introduction section or are labeled as "works cited" or other variations.
-When in doubt, look for the section that has the densest concentration of footnotes or endnotes.
+Most scholarly writing includes a Literature Review section that typically follows an Introduction and comes before the Methods.
+Sometimes, literature reviews are included in the Introduction section instead.
+When in doubt, look for the section that has the densest concentration of works cited (references, footnotes, or endnotes).

 The Literature Review sections in these articles serve as good examples.
 Connect through the VPN if off campus.